zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/amazon-bedrock.md

 A prompt template is an orchestration mechanism that allows you to customize how Amazon Bedrock generates responses when querying a knowledge base.
 By leveraging prompt templates, you can influence the tone, structure, and content of responses, enabling more nuanced and context-appropriate interactions with your knowledge.

-###### Prompt Templates vs. System Prompts {#prompt-templates-versus-systems-prompts}
+###### Prompt Templates and System Prompts {#prompt-templates-versus-systems-prompts}

 While prompt templates may contain instructions similar to system prompts, they serve a distinct purpose in the query process.
-System prompts typically provide overall behavioral guidance to a model, whereas prompt templates specifically orchestrate how retrieved information should be incorporated into responses.
-Prompt templates are particularly crucial in Amazon Bedrock's retrieve operations, where system prompts are not supported.
-This constraint can make it challenging to:
+System prompts typically provide overall behavioral guidance to a model, whereas prompt templates orchestrate specifically how the retrieved information should be incorporated into responses.
+Prompt templates are particularly crucial in Amazon Bedrock's Retrieve operations, where system prompts are not supported.
+This constraint can make it challenging to do the following tasks:

-- Adopt specific tones or personas in responses
+* Adopt specific tones or personas in responses
-- Provide tailored advice based on search results
+* Provide tailored advice based on search results
-- Handle edge cases (such as when no relevant information is found)
+* Handle edge cases (such as when no relevant information is found)
-- Maintain consistent response formatting
+* Maintain consistent response formatting

-Prompt templates addresses this constraint by allowing you to include orchestration instructions alongside your retrieve operations.
+Prompt templates address this constraint by allowing you to include orchestration instructions alongside your Retrieve operations.
 When creating a prompt template, you can use various tokens to customize the output.
 The *$searchresult$* token is mandatory in every prompt template, as it indicates where the retrieved information should be inserted.

-For a deeper understanding of prompt templates and their implementation, refer to the [Amazon documentation on prompt templates](https://docs.aws.amazon.com/bedrock/latest/userguide/kb-test-config.html#kb-test-config-sysprompt), which provides comprehensive guidance on their usage and best practices. .
+For a deeper understanding of prompt templates and their implementation, refer to the [Amazon documentation on prompt templates](https://docs.aws.amazon.com/bedrock/latest/userguide/kb-test-config.html#kb-test-config-sysprompt), which provides comprehensive guidance on their usage and best practices.

 For more information about how to structure your prompts, see [Prompt engineering](https://docs.mendix.com/appstore/modules/genai/prompt-engineering/).